-The Company's 1999 Annual Report to Shareholders is enclosed with this Proxy Statement.
-The Annual Report is not a part of the proxy soliciting material.
-Additional copies of such Annual Report along with copies of the Company's Annual Report on Form 10-K for the fiscal year ended March 28, 1999, as filed with the Securities and Exchange Commission (exclusive of documents incorporated by reference), are available without charge to shareholders upon written request to Investor Relations, Crown Crafts, Inc., 1600 RiverEdge Parkway, Suite 200, Atlanta, Georgia 30328.
+The Company's Annual Report on Form 10-K for the fiscal year ended April 2, 2000, as filed with the Securities and Exchange Commission (exclusive of documents incorporated by reference) (the "2000 Annual Report on Form 10-K") has previously been delivered to all shareholders.
+The 2000 Annual Report on Form 10-K is not a part of the proxy soliciting material.
+Additional copies of the 2000 Annual Report on Form 10-K are available without charge to shareholders upon written request to Investor Relations, Crown Crafts, Inc., 1600 RiverEdge Parkway, Suite 200, Atlanta, Georgia 30328.